 Plants are usually happier with rainwater than they are with tap water, so by investing in a rainwater butt, you'll save money on your water bills in the long term, and be rewarded with happier flowers in the short term.

 Alternatively, you could keep a couple of empty milk bottles under the sink and fill them up each time you wash the dishes with the water from the hot water tap that hasn't heated up yet.

 How to save money in the summer

 7. Give generously

-As well as the fresh air, exercise and bags of delicious, free veg, remember that every day spent tilling the soil is less time spent on expensive retail therapy, or a gym membership.
+As well as the fresh air, exercise and bags of delicious, homegrown fruit and veg, remember that every hour spent working on your garden is less time spent on expensive retail therapy, or a gym membership.

 Subscribe today for just £12 for 12 issues...